Pete Muller (photographer): Life and work

 Muller was born in Massachusetts and grew up between that state and New Jersey.
 His mother was a newspaper photographer working for the Lynn Daily Evening Item, the Lynn Sunday Post, the Beach Haven Times and other outlets.
 His father was the art conservator for the Princeton University Art Museum.
-His parents pursuits introduced him to a mix of documentary photography and conventional fine art which heavily influenced his photographic approach.
+His parents pursuits introduced him to a mix of documentary photography and conventional fine art, which heavily influenced his photographic approach.
 His maternal grandfather, Leon Kelly, was one of the pioneers of Surrealist painting in the United States.

 Muller earned a bachelor's degree from the American University in Washington D.C. where he studied history and international peace and conflict resolution.
 He focused on the historical origins of contemporary ethnic conflict with particular interest in Israeli-Palestinian affairs, former Yugoslavia and the Caucasus; and social constructions of masculinity.

 Muller's professional career began in 2005 with the Maan News Agency in the Palestinian Territories where he worked as a reporter and editor covering events in the West Bank, East Jerusalem and the Gaza Strip including Israeli settlement construction, Israel's 2005 withdrawal from Gaza, and the 2006 Palestinian Legislative Council elections and the subsequent international boycott of the Hamas-led government.

 He has since covered political and social issues in northern Uganda, Somalia, Sudan, Afghanistan, Democratic Republic of Congo and other conflict-affected areas.
 From 2009-2012 he was based in Juba, South Sudan covering the country's transition to independence following decades of civil war.
 In addition to chronicling the political issues surrounding secession, he explored the tenuous national identity of the new South.
 This work is born of Muller's long-standing interest in nation-states, identity and conflict in post-colonial environments.
-From 2012-2020, he was based in Nairobi, Kenya where he covered events throughout sub-Saharan Africa, including the Ebola outbreak in West Africa in 2014-2015.
+From 2012 to 2020, he was based in Nairobi, Kenya, where he covered events throughout sub-Saharan Africa, including the Ebola outbreak in West Africa in 2014–2015.

 Social notions of masculinity and their impacts on male life is a consistent theme in Muller's work.
 For many years, this lens served as a component of his desire to understand interpersonal and collective forms of violence, much of which is committed by males.
 But over time, his interest broadened beyond violence and focused more on masculinity as a powerful social framework that affects nearly all aspects of how boys and men construct their lives and relationships.
 Today, he seeks to create work that explores the vast, complex and diverse landscape of male experiences.